17 Signs That You May Be Zinc Deficient

 Restoring Balance

-Ryan Whitcomb, RD, CDN, CLT of Gut RXN Nutrition works with patients with digestive disorders.
-He says, “… there are many negative side effects from not having enough zinc, which really highlights the importance nutrition plays in our everyday lives.
+While seeking information, I contacted Ryan Whitcomb, RD, CDN, CLT.
+He said, “… there are many negative side effects from not having enough zinc, which really highlights the importance nutrition plays in our everyday lives.
 Nutrition should never be underestimated!”

 For those with autoimmune diseases, it’s not just a matter of taking a dose of zinc and calling it a day.
-We who suffer have what is referred to as a “leaky gut,” and we need help to keep our nutrients inside and on the job.
+We who suffer have a “leaky gut,” and we need help to keep our nutrients inside and on the job.

-Whitcomb recommends the following to aid in the absorption of essential nutrients, including zinc:
+Whitcomb recommended the following to aid in the absorption of essential nutrients, including zinc:

 • Rebalance external stressors with adequate sleep and relaxation techniques like yoga and meditation